 Drug abuse can be detected many months after the last instance of use (3 cm/3 months is standard analysis practice.
 The detection window is longer with non-scalp hair.

-Yes.
+Yes, it is possible.
 In the absence of drug metabolites there will be some possibility that the drug presence in hair was due to environmental exposure.
 This is of course less likely with non-powdered drugs (tablets).
-The presence of metabolite(s) precludes this possibility.
+The presence of metabolite(s) and the concentrations of drugs detected can preclude this possibility.

-The presence of the drug will be reported to the organisation requesting the test – usually solicitor.
+The presence of the drug will be reported to the organisation requesting the test – usually solicitor or social worker.

 Hair testing is the best way to demonstrate retrospective drug abstention.
 Urine analysis can also be used but the detection window is much shorter.
-The use of both hair and urine is often used – the urine picks up more recent abuse and can detect drug metabolites.
+The use of both hair and urine is often used – the urine picks up more recent use.

 Alcohol itself cannot be detected in hair, due to its volatility.
 However there are a number of minor alcohol metabolites, which do become incorporated into hair.
 The measurement of these metabolites can be used to provide evidence of excessive alcohol consumption.

 If the concentration of EtG in scalp hair lies above a defined cutoff value, then this representsstrong evidence for regular alcohol consumption and chronic excessive alcohol consumption.
 It can be used to support a declaration of abstinence.